 Central Lake is a tiny village located in the state of Michigan.
 With a population of 972 people and just one neighborhood, Central Lake is the 482nd largest community in Michigan.

-Central Lake is a blue-collar town, with 36.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Central Lake, you'll notice that it is more blue-collar than most other communities in America.
+36.31% of Central Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Central Lake is a village of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Central Lake who work in management occupations (12.20%), office and administrative support (9.21%), and food service (8.67%).

 Also of interest is that Central Lake has more people living here who work in computers and math than 95% of the places in the US.